 '11.96%'

-group, what is the probability they converted?¶control_cr=df2.query('group=="control"')['converted'].mean()
+control group, what is the probability they converted?¶control_cr=df2.query('group=="control"')['converted'].mean()

 "{:.2%}".format(control_cr)